 This biennial conference is the foremost opportunity in North America to learn about biodynamics and innovations in organics, permaculture and ecological agriculture.
-Join us in Portland, Oregon, November 14-18, 2018 for dynamic keynote presentations, informative and practical workshops from leading farmers and educators, on-farm field days, community building, exhibits, festive celebration, and locally-sourced biodynamic and organic foods with hundreds of other farmers, gardeners, educators, entrepreneurs, and activists.
+Join us in Portland, Oregon, November 14-18, 2018 for dynamic keynote presentations, informative and practical workshops from leading farmers and educators, on-farm field days, community building, exhibits, festive celebration, and locally-sourced biodynamic and organic foods with hundreds of other farmers, gardeners, vintners, educators, entrepreneurs, and activists.